 Considering lifestyle, the Algarve region is famous for its beautiful weather and fantastic golf resorts.
 This is where luxury meets lifestyle meets investment.

 But Portugal’s Silver Coast in the North is also a popular destination among real estate buyers.
 The area stretching from Ericeira (a 1-hour drive from Lisbon) to Nazare is well-known for its unique landscapes and the steady stream of tourists.

-Property investment in Greece
+Property investment in Greece in 2021

 Property investment in Greece and the Greek Islands also provides opportunities for investors with varying agendas.